rayniel95/Tok/README.md

 ### Execute rest server

-Execute gradle bootRun command line inside TokServer folder, it will start test server.
+Execute **gradle bootRun** command line inside TokServer folder, it will start test server.
 Test server will be accesible in http://localhost:8080.

 ### Execute client

-Execute ng serve command line inside tokwapp folder, it will start test server.
+Execute **ng serve** command line inside tokwapp folder, it will start test server.
 Test server will be accesible in http://localhost:4200.

 Username: ray

 Password: pass

-Note: if you will to use npx execute npx ng serve.
+Note: if you will to use npx execute **npx ng serve**.

-### Important
+### **Important**

 You will need mongod daemon executing in background.